EliChambers/ResultR/README.md

     Data <- lapply(Data,Tidy)
     Data

-#Removes special characters - Need to write this
+# Removes special characters - Need to write this

-#seperates out the columns
+# Seperates out the columns

     colseperate <- function(x){
       for (i in seq_along(x)){